First published Oct 22, 2019. Revised Jul 28, 2021.

 So what best practices should manufacturers follow in B2B eCommerce?
 How can you cut through the noise and address the most important aspects of selling to your channel partners?

 Here’s our take (click to jump):

-If your customers can call in to get inventory availability, you need to provide that information in ecommerce.
+If customers can call customer service to get real-time inventory availability, you need to provide that information in B2B eCommerce.
 If you don’t, you’ll introduce a friction point in the self-service buying process.

-The only way you can show real-time inventory data is with real-time ERP integration (which Corevist includes out of the box).
+The only way you can show real-time inventory data is with real-time integration to SAP ERP.
+(By the ay, Corevist includes this out of the box).